Codecademy/docs/content/html/concepts/attributes/terms/title/title.md

 The **`title`** global attribute contains and can display the specified information about the element it belongs to.

-> **Note:** Although the `title` attribute can display additional information on the screen, it does not work with touch screens, keyboard-only navigation, or assistive technologies.
+> **Note:** Although the `title` attribute can display additional information on the screen, it does not work with touch screens and keyboard-only navigation.
+Using the `title` attribute is especially important for assistive technologies to help provide a user-friendly browsing experience.

 ## Syntax